nmonson1/nmonson1.github.io/_pages/writing.md

 Moreover, I think people have enough self-knowledge that you can just ask a (thoughtful intelligent) person “do you do x because you value it intrinsically, or in pursuit of another goal, or something else?”
 And get a good (although certainly not great!) answer, in the sense that it is predictive of actions if hypotheticals like the above actually happen.

 Translating this to AI gets ugly though.
 From a reductionistic standpoint, it might be fair to say that nothing in the universe actually has goals--the universe is in a state.
 Then a time evolution operator is applied and the universe is in a new state.
 From this perspective, goals are a useful abstraction for thinking about certain things because our brains are compute-limited, but them being useful for thinking about vertebrates doesn't imply anything about them necessarily being useful for any given form of AI.
-And indeed, I am skeptical of the idea that LLMs with transformer architectures trained almost completely on next token prediction from human documents will ever develop in such a way that goals/values/desires are a useful abstraction for them.
+And indeed, I am skeptical of the idea that LLMs with transformer architectures trained almost completely on next token prediction from human documents will ever develop in such a way that goals/values/desires are a useful abstraction for them.[^3]

-[3]

 With a purely exterior view, I don’t know a general way to set up hypotheticals for GPT-4 (let alone arbitrary AI) that seem informative to me on this axis.
-The possible outputs and inputs feel too limited, and I know just barely too much about the real reasons for outputs
+The possible outputs and inputs feel too limited, and I know just barely too much about the real reasons for outputs[^4] to feel like the idea of a "goal" is useful.

-[4]

- to feel like the idea of a "goal" is useful.
 To make things more concrete, GPT-4 very rarely says racist things (because that was a high priority during the RLHF phase of training).
 But is it fair to say it has a goal/value of not expressing racism?
 Or only that its behavior is typically not racist?
 I genuinely don't know.
 Moreover, I don't have any good ideas for experiments to find out, even impossible-in-practice ones.

 However, this is from the purely exterior view.
 Just as mechanistic interpretability techniques might eventually provide us with a causal pathway from a world-model to the outputs of an LLM (thus giving us some evidence that the model is telling us "what it really knows"), we might hope for a parallel situation with goals.
 If we could find (in a wildly optimistic success of interpretability) something anticipated by the LLM, an update to its world model that it expects its actions to result in, I would certainly count that as a goal.

 In the next post, I intend to discuss an example where we might be able to find a "goal-like" structure in an ML model with some structural similarities to LLMs: physics models trained to find real-world solutions to complex problems.

-Thanks again to Ishita Dasgupta for comments, conversations, and for pointing out this paper, which is fascinating and probably deserves its own post.
+_Thanks again to Ishita Dasgupta for comments, conversations, and for pointing out this paper, which is fascinating and probably deserves its own post._

+[^1]: Jacob Steinhardt recently suggested using "drives" as an agnostic term for AI behaviors which may or may not be goal directed.
+I like the term and think this is good practice.
+For the purposes of this essay, however, I am explicitly interested in trying to tease apart any realness to the distinction which is collapsed by that term.

+[^2]: In the RL setting there is a formalism that distinguishes between them but I really want an answer which is agnostic to how a system was created/trained/evolved.

+[^3]: Although this could easily change with some scaffolding.

+[^4]: Linear algebra and max(0,x)

 Short term optimism, long term pessimism (relative to other alignment thinkers)
 ------
 Near-term, it seems like a lot of alignment thinkers believe that GPT-7 or something will be…worth being scared of, as an agent.
 I disagree–my mental model of LLMs with self-supervised training regimes is fundamentally very unlikely to be world-destroying (except possibly as a tool, but I would count that as a problem with Putin/Xi/Kim Jong Un’s alignment, not with the AI’s).
 I don’t think LLMs have strong emergent desires or goals, and I think we have some evidence against the proposition that they even have coherent world-models.
 While I think increasing parameter count can certainly increase accuracy, Chinchilla convinced me that we are more limited by high-quality training data, and after using basically the entire internet, it’s not obvious where to go next.
 I think human intelligence is long-tailed, and while GPT-4 is arguably more intelligent than average people, I believe we are several architectural and training regime revolutions (on the scale of the “RNNs to transformers” revolution) away from AGI that can be consistently 95th percentile intelligence.
 I also think I have a higher opinion of academia and industry’s success at taking low-hanging fruit than many alignment researchers, so I am more skeptical of recursive self-improvement and extremely fast takeoff.
 I think before we have misaligned super-intelligent AI, we will have misaligned highly intelligent AI, which will cause problems big enough to be a serious wake-up call, but not to destroy all value.